 - Pit and fissure cavities form on the chewing surfaces of teeth.

 - Root cavities form on the roots of your teeth.

-What do cavities feel like?
+What does a cavity feel like?

 In addition to discomfort or pain, it’s sometimes possible to feel a cavity with your tongue.
 It may feel like an unusual rough patch, or a slight sharpness around the edge of the hole.

-Can a cavity go away on its own?
+Do cavities go away on their own?